oriburi-quack/Ship-Detection/README.md

 Sentinel-1 product and KOMPSAT-5(Korea Multi-Purpose Satellite-5) which is developed by KARI(Korea Aerospace Research Institute, https://www.kari.re.kr/eng/sub03_03_01.do).
 With OriBuri, you can easily handle SAR data in python.

+## Acknowledgements

+This study was conducted by the support of Sejong University innovation support project in 2023.

 ## Reference

 [1] Thibault Taillade, Laetitia Thirion-Lefevre and Régis Guinvarc’h, 2020.